pustike/pustike-inject/README.md

 ==============
 Pustike Inject is a simple dependency injection framework that implements the [JSR-330](http://javax-inject.github.io/javax-inject) specification.

-Following are some of it's key features:
+Following are some of its key features:
 * Programmatic configuration in plain Java using EDSL similar to that of [Guice Binder](http://google.github.io/guice/api-docs/latest/javadoc/com/google/inject/Binder.html).
 * Field, Method and Constructor injections that can be Named or Annotated specifically
 * Default Scopes: Prototype, Lazy Singleton and Eager Singleton